01 Sep Dry Needling vs. Acupuncture by Dr. Sarah Crawford

 Trigger Point Dry Needling

 Trigger Point Dry Needling emerged in the United States as a practice for physical therapists in the early 1980s as a result of studies performed by Dr. Janet Travell, a cardiologist at Beth Israel Hospital in New York.
-She was the first female physician to a President (President John F. Kennedy, 1960).
+Interestingly, sh’s best known as the first female physician to a President (President John F. Kennedy, 1960).

-Dr. Travell observed a trend in patients presenting with cardiac symptoms without correlating studies.
-Upon physical exam, she consistently found a trigger point (or taut band of muscle fibers) between the 5th and 6th rib on the right side of the body of these patients that reproduced their cardiac symptoms.
+Dr. Travell observed a trend in patients presenting with cardiac symptoms who did not have findings consistent with cardiac disease.
+In those people, she consistently found a trigger point (or taut band of muscle fibers) between the 5th and 6th rib on the right side of the body of these patients that reproduced their cardiac symptoms.
 Ah ha!

 Already a believer in referred pain, Dr. Travell partnered with aerospace physician Dr. David Simmons, who studied the physiologic response of stress to weightlessness.
 Together, they published Myofascial Pain and Dysfunction, The Trigger Point Manual which is the primary teaching tool for medical professionals on the diagnosis and treatment of myofascial pain.